 This will wholly depend on the item.
 Look at what similar used items are listed for on the apps.
 If you can’t find a similar item then look at used pricing on Ebay or Amazon.
 This will provide you with a staring number.
 Be prepared to reprice your item if it doesn’t sell in a week.

 *TIP* – With the exception of books, I only purchase items where I expect to make a profit of at least $10.00 upon reselling.

 Do you have a trash to treasure story you want to share?
-We’d love to hear about how you turn trash into extra cash.
+We’d love to hear about how you turn trash into extra coin.
 Let us know in the comments section.